 - Safety goggles to cover your eyes and Face shields and hair/head coverings

-- Office has a state of the art amalgam separators .
+- The office has a state of the art amalgam separators.
 It is a device designed to capture amalgam particles from dental office wastewater through sedimentation, filtration, centrifugation, or a combination of these mechanisms

 About Digital X-rays

-Digital x-rays, or digital radiographs, are electronic images taken using less radiation conventional radiography.
+Digital X-rays, or digital radiographs, are electronic images taken using less radiation than conventional radiography.
 Digital radiography uses a digital image capture device that allows us to immediately view the image.
 The advantages of digital radiographs are: